Ofgem price cap explained

 The “typical household” figure

-If you use more than that, your bill will be higher than the headline figure.
+If you use more than the benchmark, your bill will be higher than the headline figure.
 If you use less, it will be lower.
 The cap limits the rate per kWh and per day, not the total you can be charged.
 A household that uses 20,000 kWh of gas will pay substantially more than one that uses 8,000, even though both are on the capped tariff.

 How Octopus relates to the cap